boturnbow/squashtown/index.md

 ## The Squashtown Toast

 Clank cups with your muckers.
-And cup to table for muckers lost.
+Cup to table for muckers lost.

 **"SquashDOWN!"**